garethky/filaments-klipper-extra/readme.md

 ```

 I'm not super familiar with what people are using these gcode blocks for but
-hopefully this is more useful and maintainable. this also has the benefit of
+hopefully this is more useful and maintainable.
+This also has the benefit of
 working across all front ends hooked up to klipper without having to copy your
 gcode to multiple places.